WeightliftingNZ/lifter-api/docs/how.md

 ### Grading

 Grading is determined by looking at the lifts for the current year and determining the best grade from these lifts.

+## Roadmap

+- Include volunteers on the competition results